SanojPunchihewa/InAppUpdater/README.md

 ## Add to project

-Add it to your build.gradle with:
+Step 1: Add it in your root build.gradle at the end of repositories
 ```Gradle
 allprojects {
     repositories {